AAEmara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 group owner, and the other users by using `chmod` command with `ugo`, `+`, and `x` file mode bits parameters on the file named "hello".

+Task8 8-James_Bond:
+Gives certain permissions to the owner, the group owner, and the other users by using `chmod` with octal notation `007` which indicates:
+No Permission -- Owner
+No Permission -- Group Owner
+Read, Write, and Execute Permission -- Others